MINORITIES IN SHARK SCIENCES

 Who is eligible to apply?

-This year we will be accepting 18 gender minorities of color, 9 for each weekend.
-Due to COVID-19, the workshops are currently open to those living in the United States and who are vaccinated.
 Any gender minority of color who is interested in pursuing a career in shark research is welcome to apply.
-The opportunity is geared towards those who cannot access shark science where they are currently located.
+The opportunity is geared towards those who cannot access shark science where they are currently located and have no previous experience in shark research.

 You must be 18 years or older to participate.
 We welcome undergraduate or graduate students as well as those in between undergrad and graduate school.
-You must have valid medical insurance in the US.
+You must have valid medical insurance in the US (this can be purchased and we will cover it if you require it).
 It is not required to be a US citizen.

 How many people will be there?

 There is space for 9 participants aboard RV Garvin for each workshop.
-In additional the Field School crew, the MISS co-founders, and surprise guests may join as well!
+In addition the Field School crew, the MISS co-founders, and surprise guests may join as well!

 About miss